 By removing the definition of marriage from its historical and God-designed nature as being between one man and one woman, how long will it be before other forms of “marriage” will become acceptable and even legal?
 Many groups deride such speculation as being a consequence of this decision, but history has shown time and again how boundaries are burst open once critical lines have been crossed.
 And what about the impact on children as we move into social territory that is completely new to human society?
 To say that there will be no negative consequences when the most stabilizing force for society continues to be upended—that of an intact family of a husband and wife and children—is naïve.

-What this means is this: we have already—and this will rapidly continue as same-sex marriage is increasingly accepted—embarked on something that is historically very new to human society: children being raised in same-sex families as an acceptable norm.
+What this means is this: We have already—and this will rapidly continue as same-sex marriage is increasingly accepted—embarked on something that is historically very new to human society: children being raised in same-sex families as an acceptable norm.
 We do not know the cumulative effects of such a new family design.
 We must wait for evidence of its effect on society and children.
 But we must also avoid simplistic and sweeping generalizations that erroneously paint distorted and false pictures.
-While we will continue to insist that gender matters in families, that God intended marriage to be between a man and a woman, and in that context a child grows up and learns what it means to be male or female, a man or a woman, a husband or a wife, a father or a mother; but saying this does not mean that good parenting is exclusively the domain of heterosexuals.
-The fact that God is the One who created marriage, and defined it as the establishment of a new family structure (Gen. 2: 24) where mothers and fathers are fully engaged in the raising of the next generation, is not something to simply discard and say that the gender of a particular parent is irrelevant.
+We will continue to insist that gender matters in families, that God intended marriage to be between a man and a woman, and in that context a child grows up and learns what it means to be male or female, a man or a woman, a husband or a wife, a father or a mother; but saying this does not mean that good parenting is exclusively the domain of heterosexuals.
+The fact that God is the one who created marriage and defined it as the establishment of a new family structure (Genesis 2:24) where mothers and fathers are fully engaged in the raising of the next generation is not something to simply discard and say that the gender of a particular parent is irrelevant.

-In short, the issues we raise—both within the church and in the marketplace of society— and the ways we speak about them, based on our belief that God’s design for marriage and family is best for society, must be intelligent and complex.
-We must not be afraid to see the evidence unfold as marriage morphs into newer forms, and wrestle with that evidence as we continue to argue for the ways of God over the ways of man.
+In short, the issues we raise—both within the church and in the marketplace of society—and the ways we speak about them, based on our belief that God’s design for marriage and family is best for society, must be intelligent and complex.
+We must not be afraid to see the evidence unfold as marriage morphs into newer forms or wrestle with that evidence as we continue to argue for the ways of God over the ways of man.

 We live in a broken world, but it still remains a world that God so loved that he sent his only Son, so . . .

-We must also begin talking about a subject about which we have been much too silent on. . .
+We must also begin discussing a subject about which we have been much too silent on. . .

 God is always at work, always, so. . .

-During World War II, people in Britain, during the bombing, felt that the world was falling apart.
-“Keep calm and carry on,” became a common phrase on billboards and posters as a way to encourage the British people.
+During the bombings of World War II, people in Britain felt that the world was falling apart.
+“Keep calm and carry on” became a common phrase on billboards and posters as a way to encourage the British people.
 We need to follow this advice as well.
 How do we “keep calm and carry on” when we see everything around us in a downward spiral and decay?
-We lean on and trust in the Rock of our salvation, who is still with his people while we continue to carry out his Kingdom work.
+We lean on and trust in the Rock of our salvation, who is still with his people while we continue to carry out his kingdom work.